 From the top of Mount Diablo, you can see the three valleys that give us our name.
 Nestled within the Tri-Valley are four cities, each with its own unique history and charm: Pleasanton, Livermore, Dublin, and the town of Danville.
-Here you’ll find California’s oldest wine country with 55 tasting rooms, a craft beer trail with 17 stops, California’s largest Premium Outlets, a delightfully diverse restaurant scene, an award-winning Ice Cream Trail, adorable downtowns, plenty of music and theater, unspoiled hiking trails with views for days, and sunshine you can count on.
+Here you’ll find one of California’s oldest wine regions, a craft beer trail, Northern California’s largest luxury outlet mall, a delightfully diverse restaurant scene, an award-winning Ice Cream Trail, adorable downtowns, plenty of music and theater, unspoiled hiking trails with views for days, and sunshine you can count on.

 With an original blend of scientists, wine makers and techies who call it home, the Tri-Valley is accessible from anywhere in the Bay Area, just 30 miles east of San Francisco, less than an hour away from three international airports, and serviced by Bay Area Rapid Transit (BART) and the ACE train.
 Experience local California, minutes from the city but worlds away.

 Start your day off right with breakfast at Sideboard Neighborhood Kitchen and Coffee Bar (a stop on the Tri-Valley Caffeine Trail) in Danville.
 They locally source all their ingredients and even have a trendy coffee bar where folks sip artisan coffee and talk about “how to save the world.”

 After fueling up, head over to beautiful Mt.
 Diablo State Park accessible via Mt.
 Diablo Scenic Blvd. in Danville.
 Enjoy a nice morning hike, or for a different perspective of the mountain, visit Tao House, home of Pulitzer-winning playwright, Eugene O’Neill and now a National Historic Site.
 The view of Mt.
 Diablo is amazing through the writer’s window, and the old barn still hosts his plays today.